Skip to content

 • TikTok/Instagram: 1-2 posts per day if using

-Starting with zero audience: Free page.
-Goal right now is subscriber count, not subscription revenue.
+Zero audience: Start with a free page.
+Your goal right now is subscriber count, not subscription revenue.
 Monetize through PPV and tips.
+Free subscribers include window-shoppers — your DM game has to convert them.

 PPV pricing at this phase: Start lower ($5-$10) to establish buying behavior.
 You want subscribers to experience the satisfaction of unlocking content and associate it with value.
-You can raise prices as trust builds.
+Prices rise as trust builds.

-Most people never discover what their income could have become — because they quit in this phase.
+Most creators never discover what their income could have been — because they quit in this phase.
 You’ll post content that gets no engagement.
 You’ll have days with zero new subscribers.
 You’ll question whether this is worth it.

 Every successful creator went through this exact phase.
 The difference isn’t talent — it’s not quitting when it’s hard.